jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 # CI

-Now we know out build works on the build server, it's time to deploy to Netlify, using our `master`, so now we need to do a Pull Request from the `travis-ci` branch, which when merged will trigger a deploy to Netlify (we are now going to set that up)
+Now we know out build works on the build server, it's time to deploy to Netlify, using our `master`, so now we need to do a Pull Request from the `travis-ci` branch, which when merged will trigger a deploy to Netlify (we are now going to set that up).

+**Strictly this would not be a deployment to live website (which I am doing here for simplicity), it would be a deployment to a test website so we can check things visually before manually deploying to live website.**

 # Netlify